lauraa0055/CYOA/endings/end7.md

 # Congratulations!
 You finished the math challenge.

 I know you tried hard to finish this.
-Your are strong in math and logic.
+You are strong in math and logic.